JarryShaw/ptyng/CONTRIBUTING.md

 1. Only bugs and feature requests are accepted here.
 2. Shall only work on important features.
-If the feature you're asking only benefits a few people, you'd better implement the featur yourself and send us a pull request, or ask some of your friends to do so.
+If the feature you're asking only benefits a few people, you'd better implement the feature yourself and send us a pull request, or ask some of your friends to do so.
 3. Don't answer questions of any other types here, but tips and some